If the pads are not responding correctly, run through this checklist to find the remedy:

 Is your drum particularly resonant?
 Try changing the threshold settings to stop the decaying tail of your drum from activating the pads in Sensory Percussion.
 See Adjusting the Thresholds for more information.

 Is the correct model for the drum selected on the track?
 You only need to train each drum once, but make sure you aren’t using the training of one drum on another!

 Is the input gain on your interface set correctly?
-Make sure you have not turned off auto-level in your threshold panel.
-If the input gain is not set correctly it can mess up our algorithms.
+If the input gain is drastically too high or too low it can mess up our algorithms even if you have auto-level turned on.
 See Checking for signal and setting gain for more information.